dougalrm/aider-patterns-wow/data/docs/continuous_improvement.md

 ## Continuous Improvement as a Habit

-To enable continuous improvement at Schroders, it must be integrated into our ways of working.
+To enable continuous improvement, it must be integrated into our ways of working.
 Not only should all teams, including leadership teams, hold regular retrospectives, but everything from client meetings to town halls should be followed by a deliberate opportunity to make things better.

 Our default behaviour should be to ask: how can we do this better next time?